skip to content

 Connecting different ERPs with EDI is complex and time consuming

-ERP integration poses a significant challenge for EDI adoption in general, and small- to medium-size businesses in particular.
-The “ERP” term used here includes all kind of management software to process the kind of documents sent and received by the EDI software.
-What makes ERP integration important is because literally all companies with EDI, or those planning to invest in it, have an ERP.
-Otherwise it makes little sense to use EDI because they can have access to none of the advantages and benefits of using EDI.
+ERP integration poses a significant challenge for EDI adoption in general, and for small- to medium-size businesses in particular.
+The “ERP” term used here includes all kinds of management software used to process documents sent and received by EDI software.

 Testing is complicated

-It is often difficult to predict how long testing is going to take when installing EDI.
-In certain cases, it involves dozens of different companies who receive the EDI, rendering the complexity enormous.
 Hence, if an ERP e-commerce integration solution can solve the purpose with different trading partners using the ERP, then why use EDI?
-Intelligent business houses these days are sincerely asking themselves this question before jumping into the ocean named EDI.
+Intelligent businesses today sincerely ask themselves this question before jumping into the ocean named EDI.

 Projects are dreary and lingering

-Recent Blogs
+Related Blogs